Rob-Page/networker_nmda/README.md

 2. Run configuration file that it tells you to run at the end of the install
 3. Check to see if you can login to the Oracle server `sqlplus sys AS sysdba`

-## Setup .bashrc with all the system varibles we setup
+## Setup .bashrc with all the system varibles we need
 1. type `cd ~`
 1. type `vi .bashrc`
 2. type `i`